 Pennwydh Koth or Ancient Penwith aimed to assist with the conservation and care of a number of historic monuments in Penwith, and to raise awareness of and improve access to these monuments and the wider heritage of the area.
 The key objectives of the project were to protect landscape heritage through restoring ancient sites; recording them to monitor their condition over time; and creating volunteering and training opportunities to build the skills needed to care for Penwith’s heritage.

-This will be achieved through activities carried out by volunteer groups with professional support.
-Works will include: clearing vegetation and maintaining access; small stabilisation works and repairs to monuments; surveys and condition monitoring; production of conservation management plans; small-scale excavations; and sharing information about the sites.
-We aim to demonstrate the relevance of the past to the current living, working landscape of Penwith; and embed a deeper understanding, enjoyment and pride within the local community.
-This will be supported by providing improved physical access to sites, providing informative and interactive content, and to support people to have fun learning about and celebrating their heritage.
+These were achieved through activities carried out by volunteer groups with professional support.
+Works included: clearing vegetation and maintaining access; small stabilisation works and repairs to monuments; surveys and condition monitoring; production of conservation management plans; small-scale excavations; and sharing information about the sites.
+We hoped to demonstrate the relevance of the past to the current living, working landscape of Penwith; and embed a deeper understanding, enjoyment and pride within the local community.
+This was supported by providing improved physical access to sites, providing informative and interactive content, and to support people to have fun learning about and celebrating their heritage.

-The lead partner for this project is the Cornwall Ancient Sites Protection Network (CASPN), with input from the Cornwall Council Historic Environment Service, Cornwall Archaeological Society and Historic England.
-It is managed by Laura Ratcliffe-Warren, our Ancient Penwith Project Officer.
-If you would like to get in touch with Laura please email firstname.lastname@example.org
+The lead partner for this project was the Cornwall Ancient Sites Protection Network (CASPN), with input from the Cornwall Council Historic Environment Service, Cornwall Archaeological Society and Historic England.
+It was managed by our Ancient Penwith Project Officer.

 To learn more about our ancient sites and the trails that connect them, visit our Trails and Ancient Sites page